Inti Raymi 2026: Guide, Tickets, Schedule & Tips

 Inti Raymi 2026 Qoricancha distribution | @ emufec_oficial

-Inti Raymi is celebrated in the city of Cusco, which is a major destination for history lovers due to its culture, museums, archaeological sites, natural beauty, and extremely friendly people.
+Inti Raymi is celebrated in the city of Cusco, which is a major destination for history lovers due to its inca culture, museums, archaeological sites, natural beauty, and extremely friendly people.
 During the festival, thousands of people, including both locals and tourists from around the world, gather to walk through the fascinating streets of Cusco and witness the amazing staging of the Inti Raymi.

 Priest holding a ceremonial Kero at the Inti Raymi Festival | TreXperience